-Vice President and Chief Financial Officer - Laura Kapustka, age 50, has held this position since November 2010.
+Vice President and Chief Financial Officer - Laura L. Kapustka has held this position since November 2010.
 Prior to that, Ms. Kapustka was employed by Omaha Public Power District for over 25 years.
 Ms. Kapustka has a Bachelor of Science degree in Business Administration and a Masters in Business Administration from the University of Nebraska at Omaha.
 She also has a risk management designation from the Insurance Institute of America.
 Ms. Kapustka's responsibilities include: accounting and financial reporting, debt management, financial forecasting, corporate budgeting, risk and insurance management, portfolio management, management oversight of retail rate programs, load forecasting, revenue forecasting, and market research.

-Vice President and Chief Operating Officer - Douglas D. Bantam, age 61, has held this position since June 2009.
+Chief Operating Officer - Douglas D. Bantam has held this position since June 2009.
 Mr. Bantam previously acted as Vice President of Power Supply and previously held positions at LES as Chief Engineer of Generation Engineering, Supervising Engineer and Senior Engineer in Generation Engineering.
 Prior to that, Mr. Bantam had been employed by Burns and McDonnell Engineering.
 Mr. Bantam has been employed by LES for 34 years, has a Bachelor of Science in Electrical Engineering from the University of Nebraska-Lincoln and is a Registered Professional Engineer.
 Mr. Bantam provides management oversight of four operating divisions which include Power Supply, Energy Delivery, Corporate Services and Customer Services.
 He also serves as a board member for the Nebraska Utility Corporation.
-The position of Vice President of Customer Services is currently vacant.
-In the interim timeframe, prior to the hiring of the new vice president, the following duties are being managed by Mr. Bantam: meter asset management, meter reading, billing, customer accounting and service, credit and collections, energy service/account management, new products and services, and economic development.

-Vice President and General Counsel - Shelley R. Sahling-Zart, age 50, has held this position since August 2011.
+Vice President and General Counsel - Shelley R. Sahling-Zart has held this position since August 2011.
 Prior to her current position, she acted as vice president and assistant counsel.
 Ms. Sahling-Zart has been employed by LES for 24 years, holds a Bachelor of Arts degree in Political Science from Doane College and Juris Doctorate from the University of Nebraska-Lincoln College of Law.
 She is a member of the American Bar Association and Nebraska State Bar Association.
 Ms. Sahling-Zart has served two terms on the Board of Directors for the American Public Power Association and also serves on the Board of Directors for the Nebraska Utility Corporation.
 She is also serving a three-year term on the federal Surface Transportation Board's Rail-Shipper Transportation Advisory Council.
 Ms. Sahling-Zart is responsible for legal affairs, government relations, strategic planning, customer and corporate communications and records, and corporate policy analysis.